 The Barcelona Aquarium is the richest marine center in the world for Mediterranean fish species.
 It attracts more than 1,500,000 visitors annually making it the 4th most visited place in the city of Barcelona.

-- It features over 11,000 water-dwelling animals of over 450 different species.
+L’Aquarium de Barcelona consists of the 14 Mediterranean, 7 tropical, and 14 themed aquariums, therefore, you can be sure to discover some amazing sea life.
+It features over 11,000 water-dwelling animals of over 450 different species.
 They are housed within 35 aquariums containing a total of approximately 5 million liters (1.30 million gallons) of water.

 The Oceanarium – a microcosm of the Mediterranean Sea – is the largest aquarium, with a diameter of 36 meters (118 feet) and 5 meters (16 feet) deep.
 It crossed by an 80-meter (262 feet) glass tunnel that allows you to walk among sharks, eels, and rays.

-The 5 most beautiful fishes at the Barcelona Aquarium
+My favorite fish at the Barcelona Aquarium

 This is a medium size fish, with an adult growing to a length of almost 20 cm (6–8 in).
 The species has an oval-shaped, vibrant yellow body, therefore, is one of the most popular fish in a saltwater aquarium.
 Its lifespan is 30 years in the wild and 10 years in captivity.

-The longspine spinefish (Macroramphosus scolopax) is found in the Atlantic, Indian, and West Pacific Oceans.
+The Longspine spinefish (Macroramphosus scolopax) is found in the Atlantic, Indian, and West Pacific Oceans.
 The species has a long beak in the shape of a tube, with a small mouth with no teeth at the end, and is up to 18 cm (7 in) long.

 These fish inhabit at depths of 40 to 300 m (131–984 ft).
 They swim slowly, often with the body vertical and the head down.

-The royal dottyback (Pictichromis paccagnella) is found in the Indo-Pacific Ocean.
+The Royal dottyback (Pictichromis paccagnella) is found in the Indo-Pacific Ocean.
 They are usually seen hovering close to corals and rubble in shallow coastal reefs.

 The fish features a half yellow and half purple body and grows to 5–7 cm (2–3 in) long.
-Any aquarist will recognize the royal dottyback as an excellent aquatic pet to care for in their home aquarium.
+Any aquarist will recognize the Royal dottyback as an excellent aquatic pet to care for in their home aquarium.

-The gray angelfish (Pomacanthus arcuatus) a species of large fish found on coral reefs of the western Atlantic Ocean, at depths ranging from 2 to 30 m (7–98 ft).
+The Gray angelfish (Pomacanthus arcuatus) a species of large fish found on coral reefs of the western Atlantic Ocean, at depths ranging from 2 to 30 m (7–98 ft).

 They may live up to 10 years.
 The maximum recorded length is 60 cm (24 in).
 The maximum recorded weight is 1.8 kg (4 lbs).
 These fish are curious and brave, as a result, they are a popular subject for underwater photographers.

-The humbug damselfish (Dascyllus aruanus) is a coral-dwelling fish found in groups sheltering in the arms of staghorn corals over shallow lagoons and inshore reef flats.
+The Humbug damselfish (Dascyllus aruanus) is a coral-dwelling fish found in groups sheltering in the arms of staghorn corals over shallow lagoons and inshore reef flats.
 These fish range throughout much of the Indian and Pacific Oceans and in the Red Sea.

-Adults (11+): 21 €
+21 € (full).